sendevman/gemini/README.md

 * Ask if the student will keep in the previous enrolled school
 * Show the pre-enrollment form prefilled if data exists
 * If the data doesn't exists, request the region, grade level and school (Show physical address of the school to avoid confussion with names)
-* Request Parente contact info, we have the email already, only request telephones (residentials and mobile)
+* Request Parent contact info, we have the email already, only request telephones (residentials and mobile)
 * Last Final Review form to submit the pre-enrollment
 * Once the Pre-enrollment is submitted a email will be received for the parents.
-Also a status form will always show of the pre-enrollment submited
+Also a status form will always show of the pre-enrollment submitted
 * Always present the option to pre-enroll another student